ArmaniCodes/Employee-Data/README.md

 1. Display and Individual Data Inspection:
     -  View a comprehensive list of all employees.
     -  Inspect individual employee data with ease.
+    -  Able to store and support thousands of employee entries.

 2. Data Modification:
     -  Override existing employee data.